-Late Eastern Washington artist Victor Moore created artworks characterized by their resourcefulness, craftsmanship, imagination, and humor.
-He is most known for his carved-wood, politically-charged whirligigs, as well as for his "Junk Castle" west of Pullman in Eastern Washington.
+Eastern Washington artist Victor Moore (1926-2013) created artworks characterized by their resourcefulness, craftsmanship, imagination, and humor.
+He is most known for his carved-wood whirligigs, as well as for his "Junk Castle" west of Pullman in Eastern Washington.
 The art of creating whirligigs began for Moore when he was teaching high school art and directed his students to create whirligigs as an assignment.
 He enjoyed them so much himself that he began seriously creating whirligigs in 1985.

-Moore taught art at Pullman High School for over twenty years until 1979, and he also taught at Columbia Basin College in Kennewick, South Central Washington, in the late 1990s.
-He was a veteran of World War II and the Korean War.
+Moore taught art at Pullman High School for over twenty years until 1979, and he also taught at Columbia Basin College in Kennewick, Southeastern Washington, in the late 1990s.
+He was a veteran of World War II (1939-45) and the Korean War (1950-53).
 He received a Bachelor of Arts degree from Central Washington University in Ellensburg and a Master of Fine Arts degree from Washington State University in Pullman.